Nurse Salaries / Male Nurse Salary

-- Researching salaries ahead of time so you know what is realistic for your area
+- Research salaries ahead of time so you know what is realistic for your area.

-- Allowing the workplace to make the first offer
+- Allow the employer to make the first offer.

-- Asking for slightly more than you want at first, but know the lowest amount you can accept
+- Ask for slightly more than you want but know the lowest amount you can accept.

-- Consider the whole compensation package (benefits, vacation time, and so on) because these can add significant value
+- Consider the whole compensation package (benefits, vacation time, etc.) as these can add significant value.

-If you enjoy your current workplace but still want to increase your salary, try moving up the corporate ladder.
-Shift leader, charge nurse, or nurse manager positions usually all come with a bump up in earnings.
+If you enjoy your current workplace but want to increase your salary, try taking on more responsibility.
+Shift leader, charge nurse, nurse educator or manager, or preceptor positions usually come with a bump in earnings.
 Many facilities prefer to hire from within for these positions so you will already have an advantage.